 Some fly fishermen love false casts, they stand out on the river their flies spend more time gliding back and forth than in the water.

-Unless you are trying to dry a saturated fly or posing for a photo, multiple false casting usually do more harm than good.
+Unless you are trying to dry a saturated fly or posing for a photo, multiple false casts usually do more harm than good.
 If you feel the need to do more than three false casts, you are probably doing too many.

-Every false cast is another chance something will go wrong, often resulting in cast that collapses in on itself.
-If I do not need distance, I usually try to avoid overhead casting as much as possible, the roll cast causes less problems and is a great tool for short casts.
+Every false cast is another chance something will go wrong, often resulting in a cast that collapses in on itself.
+If I do not need distance, I usually try to avoid overhead casting as much as possible, the roll cast causes fewer problems and is a great tool for short casts.

 - The longer a fly line spends flying through the air the greater the chance it will spook fish.
-It might not spook the fish you are targeting, but how about the smaller ones which you have not seen.
+It might not spook the fish you are targeting, but how about the smaller ones which you have not seen?
 Spooking one trout is often like dominoes, and the rest will follow in quick pursuit.

 - More false cast increases the chance of wind knots, or accidentality tangling that tree branch 30 feet behind.

 - Too often, one too many false casts eventually ruin the rhythm of the cast.
 Resulting in the line crumbling down into a mess.